Star Trek: Expansion of the Star Trek Universe (2017–present)

+The Starfleet emblem as seen in the Star Trek franchise.
+It is inspired by the chevron, which is broadly used in aeronautics, and particularly by the insignia of NASA.

 In June 2018, after becoming sole showrunner of Discovery, Kurtzman signed a five-year overall deal with CBS Television Studios to expand the Star Trek franchise beyond Discovery to several new series, miniseries, and animated series.
 Kurtzman wanted to "open this world up" and create multiple series set in the same universe but with their own "unique storytelling and distinct cinematic feel", an approach that he compared to the Marvel Cinematic Universe.
 However, the franchise would not tell a single story across multiple series, allowing audiences to watch each series without having to see all of the others.
 CBS and Kurtzman refer to this expanded franchise as the Star Trek Universe.

 The second series of the expansion of the Star Trek Universe, Star Trek: Picard, features Patrick Stewart reprising the character Jean-Luc Picard from The Next Generation.
 Picard premiered on CBS All Access on January 23, 2020.
 Unlike Discovery, Amazon Prime Video streams Picard internationally.
 CBS has also released two seasons of Star Trek: Short Treks, a series of standalone mini-episodes which air between Discovery and Picard seasons.
 A new live-action series, Star Trek: Strange New Worlds, a spinoff of the second season of Discovery and prequel to the original series, premiered on May 5, 2022.
 Lower Decks, an animated adult comedy series, was released on August 6, 2020, on CBS All Access.
 Another animated series, Star Trek: Prodigy, premiered on the rebranded service Paramount+ first on October 28, 2021, and on December 17, 2021, on Nickelodeon.
 Prodigy is the first Star Trek series to specifically target younger audiences, and is the franchise's first fully computer animated series.
-Star Trek's television presence would reach a new peak in 2022, with five Star Trek series airing simultaneously that year.
-(Note: While 2022 had the most Star Trek series, each series had fewer episodes per season than when TNG, DS9 and Voyager where airing together.)
+Star Treks television presence would reach a new peak in 2022, with five Star Trek series airing simultaneously that year.
+(Note: While 2022 had the most Star Trek series, each series had fewer episodes per season, resulting in less episodes per year than when TNG, DS9 and Voyager where airing together.)

 The Star Trek: Picard series finale aired in April 2023.
 Discovery's series finale aired in May 2024.
-A Star Trek: Starfleet Academy series is in pre-production to take the place of one of these series.
+A Star Trek: Starfleet Academy series served as one of these series.
 Star Trek: Prodigy was removed from Paramount+ in June 2023.
 The series was picked up by Netflix, and season 1 was made available on December 25, 2023.
 A second season aired later in 2024.

-Paramount is also planning to create television films for Paramount+ every two years.
+Paramount was also planning to create television films for Paramount+ every two years.
 The first of these movies, Section 31, stars Michelle Yeoh, reprising her role as Empress Georgiou from Discovery, and was given a release date of January 24, 2025.